UMN-Kernel-Object/ukoos/doc/tutorials/flashing-duo-s.md

 ![network](../img/network-settings.png)

-Make sure to set the mode of the network interface to `Link-Local`
+Make sure to set the mode of the network interface to `Link-Local`.

 You can now send the kernel over TFTP with the following command:

 ```
-tftp -p -l <path to built kernel.elf> <board's link-local IP>
+busybox tftp -p -l <path to built kernel.elf> <board's link-local IP>
 ```

 ## Troubleshooting